oglinuk/dasteroids/README.md

 ```

 The key to the above error is the `undefined reference`, which means that
-the Allegro libraries are linking properly.
+the Allegro libraries are not linking properly.
 I fixed this issue by
 replacing what the quickstart suggests with `-lallegro -lallegro_font` in
 the `Makefile`.
+For more information look at `man gcc` and search for
+`-llibrary`.

 Running the docker image results in `main:
 /build/allegro5-AcGyua/allegro5-5.2.6.0/src/events.c:166: